StevenLwcz/StevenLwcz.github.io/index.md

 ---
 ### Introduction

-If you are interested in GDB, Python and Arm Assembler, I hope this will be an intereting place to be.
+If you are interested in GDB, Python and Arm Assembler, RISC-V and other low level things, I hope this will be an intereting place to be.

 ### Posts